Hypfer/Valetudo/docs/_pages/faq.md

 <br/>

 I don't plan to stop maintaining Valetudo in the foreseeable future.
 I like maintaining Valetudo.<br/>
-However, reality exist, diseases exist, buses that can run you over exist, jobs change, priorities change etc etc.
+However, reality exists, diseases exist, buses that can run you over exist, jobs change, priorities change etc etc.

 If for whatever reason I will stop maintaining Valetudo, Valetudo will die.<br/>
 At that moment, it will be over.